andrew-angus/andvaranaut/README.md

 ## Tutorial

 In tutorial/ is a Jupyter notebook called tutorial.ipynb.
-This will walk through most, if not all, package functionality.
+This will walk through most basic package functionality.